linuxdeepin/deepin-manual/manual-assets/community/deepin-screen-recorder/en_US/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 1. Press **Ctrl + Alt + A** on the keyboard to enter the screen capture mode.
-2. Move the cursor to the application window and the window will be selected automatically.
+2. Move the pointer to the application window and the window will be selected automatically.
 The screenshot dimension will be displayed above the upper left corner.
 3. Click the window and a toolbar will pop up.
 4. Click ![ ](icon/close.svg) on the toolbar or right-click to select **Exit** to exit Screen Capture.